-As the Covid-19 pandemic spread across the globe, retail and eCommerce shopping changed dramatically.
-Rather than browsing shelves and purchasing products in person, customers transitioned to online product pages, digital carts, and new technologies designed to make eCommerce shopping experiences exciting and enjoyable.
+When the COVID-19 pandemic began to spread across the globe in 2020, retail and eCommerce shopping changed dramatically.
+Rather than browsing shelves and purchasing products in person, out of necessity customers transitioned to online product pages, digital carts, and new technologies designed to make eCommerce shopping experiences exciting and enjoyable.

-For busy parents and professionals, in-person shopping is an absolute nightmare.
+For busy parents and professionals, in-person shopping can be an absolute nightmare.
 Besides taking precious time out of the day, it requires mileage and energy that most just don’t want to spend.

-Curbside pickup -- which exploded in popularity during 2020 -- solved this problem by allowing customers to shop online and drop by to pick up their order at their leisure.
-From groceries and takeout to clothing, pet supplies, and sports equipment, virtually any type of major product can be retrieved without customers ever leaving their cars.
-For this reason alone, it’s no surprise that 59% of customers plan to continue using the curbside pickup option once the pandemic has passed.
+Curbside pickup—which exploded in popularity during 2020—solved this problem by allowing customers to shop online and drop by to pick up their order at their leisure.
+From groceries and takeout orders to clothing, pet supplies, and sports equipment, virtually any type of product can be retrieved without customers ever leaving their cars.
+For this reason alone, it’s no surprise that recent research found that 85% of consumers plan to maintain shopping behaviors—including curbside pickup—they adopted during the pandemic.

-While many customers prefer the new online shopping option, there is still quite a divergence in the types of shopping people do.
-Some like to visit brick-and-mortar locations.
-Many enjoy click-and-collect shopping.
-And others use a combination of digital and in-person shopping methods to get the products they want and need.
+While many customers prefer online shopping, there is still quite a divergence in the types of shopping people do.
+Some like to visit brick-and-mortar locations, many enjoy click-and-collect shopping, and others use a combination of digital and in-person shopping methods to get the products they want and need.